-6.2.2.1.
-Sensitivity analyses for overall survival
+6.2.2.2.
+Sensitivity analyses for progression-free survival

-The following sensitivity analyses will be performed to explore the robustness of the primary analysis results for OS.
+The following sensitivity analyses will be performed to explore the robustness of the primary analysis results.
 These analyses are regarded as purely exploratory.
 The sensitivity analyses will repeat the primary analysis (p-value, HR and 95% CIs) described in Section 6.1.1.1 with the modifications below: